-Burn Injury Lawyers in Louisville
+Burn Injury Attorneys in Louisville

 Caution: Contents may be hot!
 This warning graces the lid of every McDonald’s coffee cup, and other restaurants or cafes that serve hot coffee and tea deliver drinks with a warning as well.
 When a woman sustained third-degree burns from her McDonald’s coffee, many mocked the $2.9 million settlement awarded to her after a trial.
 At Dolt, Thompson, Shepherd & Conway, PSC, we understand how serious her case was.
-No matter the cause, severe burns can have life-changing consequences such as:
+No matter the cause, severe burn injuries can have life-changing consequences such as:

 - Intolerance of Heat & Cold